Determining Readiness for eCommerce: Evaluating Your Sales Operations Management Strategy

 B2B eCommerce requires an organized sales structure that can adequately manage the intricacies of each step of the selling process.
 Identifying the current team members’ ability to add a digital sales channel approach is paramount.
 Consider what strengths and weaknesses team members have, and how you can rewrite their existing processes to accommodate a digital storefront.

 In evaluating these criteria, we want to understand management’s ability to shift from a traditional traveling-salesperson-and-call-center approach to a digital sales channel.
-Managers want to know what skillsets current team members have, how data is utilized is to make business decisions, and how easily can business processes be rewritten to include the added management of a digital storefront.
+Managers want to know what skillsets current team members have, how data is utilized to make business decisions, and how easily can business processes be rewritten to include the added management of a digital storefront.
 We consider all of these factors when creating the sales operations management review.

 Alignment Across an Organization